Daniel-WD/zerobasedbudgetingapp/README.md

 Budgeting and transactions are each divided by months.

 Things to consider after MVP:
-- Creditcard
+- CreditCard
 - Scheduled/Repeated transactions
-- Grafical analysis of spent money in each category
+- Graphical analysis of spent money in each category
-- Multiple bankaccounts
+- Multiple bank accounts
 - Top level categories for categories
 - Hidden categories
-- Transaction rememberence to the same payee
+- Transaction remembrance to the same payee
 - Transaction tags/colors
 - Support split categories per transaction
 - Set if transaction is registered in bank account